Natural language processing in finance

 The numerous benefits of NLP in fintech

-Advanced NLPs can detect a range of nuances in conversations, including mood, satisfaction levels, and overall sentiment analysis.
-Over time, this information can be consolidated into a customer's profile to enable personalized financial services, products, and promotions that reflect that customer's current situation.
+Advanced NLPs can detect a range of nuances in conversations, including mood and satisfaction levels, and then generate sentiment analysis.
+Over time, this information can be consolidated into a customer's profile to enable personalized financial services, products, and promotions that reflect that customer's evolving situation.

-With this, NLP chatbots can effectively map the relationships between any stakeholders (or "entities"), compare them with their own database, and instantly sound an alert to the involved parties if it detects something amiss.
+Through NER, NLP software can effectively map the relationships between any stakeholders (or "entities"), compare them with its database, and instantly alert the involved parties if it detects something amiss.

 NLP use cases in finance